Evaluation of the absolute single-photon detection efficiency of HRPPD: Experimental setup

 \subsection{DAQ, readout electronics, steering software}

-Software used to steer all of the setup components, as well as the RCDAQ data acquisition system was installed on a Debian 12 desktop PC.
-Python scripts to operate the monochromator, picoammeters, and translation stages, were written from scratch.
+Software used to steer all of the setup components, as well as the RCDAQ data acquisition system \cite{RCDAQ} was installed on a Debian 12 desktop PC.
+Python scripts to operate the monochromator, picoammeters, and translation stages, were written using the {\it PySerial} library.
 Trigger logic was assembled in a NIM crate, while a pair of CAEN V1742 digitizers in a VME crate was operated via respective CAENET optical links by RCDAQ via a PCIe A3818 interface card.